reown-com/web-examples/wallets/react-wallet-v2/README.md

 ## Getting started

-Eexample is built atop of [NextJS](https://nextjs.org/) in order to abstract complexity of setting up bundlers, routing etc. So there are few steps you need to follow in order to set everything up
+Example is built atop of [NextJS](https://nextjs.org/) in order to abstract complexity of setting up bundlers, routing etc. So there are few steps you need to follow in order to set everything up

 1. Go to [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in) and obtain a project id